kcarnold/cs344/static/forums.md

 ## Starting to Wrap Up

+Last full week of class!!
+(Next Friday is reading day.)

-What you need to do this week:
+**What you need to do this week**:

--   Feedback on project updates
+-   Give feedback on project updates

     -   Point out what's cool, ask questions, give suggestions.

-    -   Some updates missing; get them in ASAP.
+    -   Some updates are missing; get them in ASAP.

--   Read and watch: the main ones are first on the calendar.
+-   Read and watch: the main ones are first on the [calendar](https://cs.calvin.edu/courses/cs/344/ka37/).

     -   **Mon**: [Stop doing "Explainable" ML](https://www.youtube.com/watch?v=I0yrJz8uc5Q) (it's short)